Florian-Katerndahl/ForesTiler/README.md

 They can be saved either as PNGs to directly feed them into machine learning frameworks which may not interop with geodata or as GeoTIFFs when retention of geographic information is deemed important.

+> [!IMPORTANT]
+> It was decided to trade computational efficiency and versatility for somewhat cleaner code.
+Thus, you may need to reduce the size of your input images.
+> Also, also, this means only square images are supported

 ## Installation

 > [!WARNING]